 - Pour the caramel into the containers while it's still hot

-Start by mixing the sugar and a third of the water to a cold sauce pan.
+Start by mixing the sugar and a third of the water in a cold saucepan.

-Once it's mixed, place it on the stove and heat on medium/medium low.
-It might change colour quickly in some areas due to heat spots on your stove or pan, so swirl it gently or tilt the pan to cook it evenly.
-Do not stir it once it's bubbling as this can cause the caramel to crystallise.
+Once it’s mixed, place it on the stove and heat it to medium/medium low.
+It might change color quickly in some areas due to heat spots on your stove or pan, so swirl it gently or tilt the pan to cook it evenly.
+Do not stir it once it’s bubbling, as this can cause the caramel to crystallise.

-When the sugar and water starts to become a little golden, add another third of the cold water.
-(Be careful of the caramel splashing and sizzling, I recommend standing back and wearing oven mitts to protect your hands.)
+When the sugar and water start to become a little golden, add another third of the cold water.
+(Be careful of the caramel splashing and sizzling; I recommend standing back and wearing oven mitts to protect your hands.)

 Continue to swirl or tilt the pan when necessary, and add the last third of water once the caramel turns amber.